 It wasn’t the end of a trilogy that everyone anticipated, but it made money.
 Still, everyone was true to their guns on the fact that it was the end, so it was a few years before talk of another sequel even seriously began.
 Scream 4 was designed to be a reunion for Craven and Williamson, as the script for the third had been written by Ehren Kruger.
 When Williamson came on board, he conceived a new trilogy for which Scream 4 would only be the beginning.
 It was an exciting time for fans.
 It felt like the franchise was completely reinvigorated.

 But once again, the sequel had a troubled production.
 Scream 4 went into production with a clear idea of what it was going to be.
 But there were extensive reshoots, cast members like Lauren Graham and Lake Bell dropped out days before filming.
-While it was initially Williamson’s script and vision, the script was rewritten for extensive reshoots by Ehren Kruger.
+While it was initially Williamson’s script and vision, the screenplay was rewritten for extensive reshoots by Ehren Kruger.
 Scream 4 wound up grossing roughly $90 million worldwide against its $40 million budget.
-When it just didn’t catch on in the US, plans for a sequel grew dimmer, even though the film was widely considered to be an improvement on its predecessor.
+When it just didn’t catch on in the US, the possibility of Scream 5 became less and less likely, even though the fourth film was widely considered to be an improvement on its predecessor.

 More than that, Kevin Williamson had conceived a new trilogy only to have the script rewritten so much that he wound up sharing a writing credit with Kruger.
 That had to have at least slightly soured the idea of continuing on.
 Especially since the finished film completely removes the set-up for Scream 5, which had to at least be one contributing factor to why it didn’t happen.